halex5000/ld-articles/LaunchDarkly Svelte/Svelte.md

 ## Working with Client-side Svelte Code

 There is nothing preventing you from adding feature flags to your heart's content in client-side code in Svelte using [LaunchDarkly's JavaScript SDK](https://docs.launchdarkly.com/sdk/client-side/javascript).
-It'll just work as you expected, out of the box.
+It'll just work as you expected, out of the box using the same code as shown in the SDK documentation.

+For example, the below is a basic Svelte component that does the following:

+1. Imports the JavaScript SDK.
+2. Initializes the client using the Client-side ID and an anonymous user key.
+3. When the client is initialized and ready, it gets the value of the `show-button` boolean flag.
+4. Sets a listener on the change event for the flag so that any change to the flag value in LaunchDarkly will be immediately reflected on the client.
+5. If the flag is true, the button will display within the component.
+If it is false, the button is hidden.

 ```html
 <script>